Paul Mason (journalist): Early life and education

-Mason lived in Leicester from 1982 to 1988, working as a music teacher and lecturer in music at Loughborough University.
+Mason worked as a musician and lectured at Loughborough University.

 Journalism and broadcasting

 Mason has lived in London since 1988, becoming a freelance journalist around 1991.
 From 1995 to 2001 he worked for Reed Business Information, a division of Reed Elsevier, on titles including Contract Journal, Community Care and Computer Weekly, of which he was deputy editor.
-During the dotcom boom, Mason launched E-Business Review and was consulting editor for the launch of CW360.com.
-He also contributed articles to the Daily Express and The Mail on Sunday.

-In August 2001, Mason joined the BBC Two television programme Newsnight taking up a post as Business Editor.
+In August 2001, Mason joined the BBC Two television programme Newsnight as Business Editor.
 His first live appearance on Newsnight was on the day of the September 11 attacks in 2001.

-In the run up to the 2005 G8 Gleneagles conference, Mason was one of the first journalists at the BBC to be permitted to write a blog.
-His blog "Idle Scrawl" was later incorporated into Newsnights "Talk About Newsnight" blog.
+Mason wrote a blog for Newsnight called "Idle Scrawl".